+The following article provides an outline for Introduction To GIT.
 GIT was created by Linus Torvald, who is the creator of Linux, in 2005.
 They are Open source projects used for the distributed version control system to develop several types of commercial and non-commercial projects as GIT is a distributed version, they could be used as a server for managing repositories.
 The main goal of it is they support non-linear developments with good speed and can handle large projects deliberately.

 In earlier days, we keep track of our work to make a copy, modification the files, but after version control, we can manage files in a professional manner explicating folder concepts; most interestingly it allows us to restore previous versions of project work.
 So, GIT helps in tracking codes by storing them in versions on its own local repository called GITHUB.
 GITHUB is a website where we can upload a copy of files stored in the repository.
 GIT uses a low-level language called C language.

 The various process like designing, product management, development, marketing, and customer support can be easily handled using GIT.
 It favors both programmers and non-technical users keeping monitor the history of their project files by storing different versions of files.
 The main purpose of GIT is to manage source code in software development or a file that changes over time.
 GIT is needed to prevent code conflicts between the developers.

 Git represents commit; many operations are faster in git, such as switching to another commit and comparing them.
 A code can be put into the cloud on GitHub, GitLab, or bit bucket.
 The three local areas of git are the working directory, staging area, and git repository.
 The object types include blobs, trees, commits, tags.
 Blobs and trees represent files, and directories and tags are metadata.

 Some basic commands of git are as follow:

 Main Components of GIT

 Given below are the main components of GIT.
 GIT is primarily a command-line tool.